jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 You can specify different types of outputs of nmap scan results to save.
 Regardless of the output, the terminal will still display the nmap scan output:

 - **Normal Output** | `-oN` > `-oN file_name.txt` | Same format in the terminal screen, this normally saved in txt format.
 - **XML Output** | `-oX` > `-oX file_name.xml` | This format can be imported to a framework like Metasploit which would include host,ports,etc that can be added to a Metasploit database.
 This allows you to keep a centralized location for all of the hosts, you can refer back to individual hosts, so even if you lose your scan they’re saved in the metasploit database that you can refer back to.
 You can make workspaces within Metasploit for pentests and create new workspaces for each pentest.
-This can be helpful for looking at previous pentests
+This can be helpful for looking at previous pentes

-- Greppable | `-oG` > `.txt , .grep , or other similar format` = Allows the information to be used with Grep and potentially used for automation purposes
+- **Greppable** | `-oG` > `.txt , .grep , or other similar format` = Allows the information to be used with Grep and potentially used for automation purposes
 - `-oS` | Script Kiddle = Not used often
 - `-oA` | All in one output of `-oN` ,`-oX`, and `-oG` outputs.
 - `-v` | Increases verbosity